hulkrelax/deckfaqs_pluginbrowser/README.md

-# Repo for DeckFAQs Plugin Browser release

-This repo is just for plugin browser releases.

-The main deckfaqs project and source code is at https://github.com/hulkrelax/deckfaqs
+# Deprecated!

+Go to https://github.com/hulkrelax/deckfaqs for most recent version of this plugin